 - Residents of Texas and approved counties in the service area are preferred.*

-- The TTUHSC SOM Secondary Application is absolutely required for admission, consideration to TTUHSC and must be submitted on or before the deadline.
+- The TTUHSC School of Medicine Secondary Application is absolutely required for admission, consideration to TTUHSC and must be submitted on or before the deadline.
 The deadline is at 5:00pm on October 1.
 No exceptions.